 Things to do at Prashar Lake

 Absolutely nothing and this is why you should come here.
-Spend some time just walking around leisurely in the lap of Himalayas and absolute silence.
+Spend some time just walking around leisurely in the lap of the Himalayas and absolute silence.
 There is only one thing to do here; enjoy the natural beauty and peace around you.

 Below are some recent updates provided by Biswa who recently visited Prashar Lake solo.